mdashx/react-quick-equip/README.md

 The `index.test.js` file creates two basic unit tests, one test just makes sure that the component renders, and the other tests creates a snapshot test of the component using `react-test-renderer`.

+### Feature Boilerplate
+`npm run new feature` creates a new directory named after the feature, with files for the constants, actions, reducer, selectors and sagas, and basic unit tests for each.
+The features come with a values named "default" which should be replaced.